tfkachmad/8-Week-SQL-Challenge/Case-Study-5-Data-Mart/Solution-B-Data-Exploration.md

 7. What is the percentage of sales by demographic for each year in the dataset?

-    - This question can be answered using code from the previous question with some change.
+    - This question can be answered using Query from the previous question with some change.
 First, rather than grouping by the `platform` this time group each results by the `demographic`.
 Also, change the month that used to produce each CTEs result by the `calendar_year`.

-    Code:
+    Query:

     ```sql
     WITH sub_cte